foxglove/rosmsg-msgs-foxglove/README.md

-# rosmsg-msgs-common
+# rosmsg-msgs-foxglove

-This library exports a map of ROS1 datatype string keys to [@foxglove/rosmsg](https://github.com/foxglove/rosmsg) `RosMsgDefinition` values for most common ROS1 message definitions.
-The message definitions were extracted from the `ros:noetic-robot-focal` Docker container using the `gendeps --cat` command.
+This library exports a map of ROS1 datatype string keys to [@foxglove/rosmsg](https://github.com/foxglove/rosmsg) `RosMsgDefinition` values for Foxglove ROS message definitions.
+The message definitions include all dependent message definitions, similar to the output of the `gendeps --cat` command.

 ## License

-@foxglove/rosmsg-msgs-common is licensed under [MIT License](https://opensource.org/licenses/MIT).
+@foxglove/rosmsg-msgs-foxglove is licensed under [MIT License](https://opensource.org/licenses/MIT).

 ## Releasing